Twitter to pay $100,000 for violating Washington campaign disclosure law

 In the judgment, Twitter agreed to pay the fine but didn’t waive its ability to contend in the future that its exempt from public transparency laws.

-The actions from the Attorney General’s office were prompted by research from Tallman Trask, a University of Washington law student and political activist who requested information from Twitter about a dozen local campaigns.
+The actions from the Attorney General’s Office were prompted by research from Tallman Trask, a University of Washington law student and political activist who requested information from Twitter about a dozen local campaigns.
 After Twitter failed to provide the requested information, he filed a complaint to the Washington State Public Disclosure Commission on Oct.
 30, 2019 — the same day Twitter CEO Jack Dorsey announced the platform would stop political advertising.

 Trask called the announcement great news for Washington voters.